wangziqi2013/wangziqi2013.github.io/_posts/2021-10-08-serverless-in-the-wild.markdown

 Obviously, a better policy that does more than fixed time keep-alive is needed.
 The paper identifies two important goals of the new policy.
 First, policies should be able to be enforced at a per-application level, because the invocation patterns and other criteria differ greatly from application to application.
+Second, the policy should also support pre-warming of containers, such that even if requests arrive relatively infrequently, which makes keep-alive less economical, cold start latency can still be avoided by starting the container right before the request arrives.